TCGTalk Logo

 Key observations from this table:

-• IRs contribute the most to EV of any hit slot ($1.38) — driven largely by Groudon at $103.79.
-Without Groudon, the IR pool average would fall to about $14, reducing IR EV contribution to ~$1.08.
+• IRs contribute the most to EV of any hit slot ($1.45) — driven largely by Groudon at $110.00.
+Without Groudon, the IR pool average would fall sharply, reducing IR EV contribution by roughly a third.

-• SIRs contribute only $0.44 per pack — this reflects how far SIR prices have fallen since release.
-At launch, the top SIR (Garchomp ex) was worth significantly more, making opening far more attractive.
+• SIRs contribute only $0.47 per pack — this reflects how far SIR prices have fallen since release.
+At launch, the top SIRs were worth significantly more, making opening far more attractive.

 Monte Carlo: Win vs Loss Odds